Japan ruling party head Suga preparing cabinet, continuity in foreground

 He faces a vast array of challenges, including tackling COVID-19 while reviving a battered economy and dealing with a rapidly aging society in which nearly a third of the population is older than 65.

-Finance Minister Taro Aso and Foreign Minister Toshimitsu Motegi are likely to stay in their positions, according to multiple media reports, as is LDP secretary-general Toshihiro Nikai.
+Finance Minister Taro Aso and Foreign Minister Toshimitsu Motegi are likely to stay in their positions, according to multiple media reports.
 Yasutoshi Nishimura is likely to be reappointed as economy minister.

+Defence Minister Taro Kono is seen becoming interior minister and Nobuo Kishi, an LDP lawmaker who is Abe’s younger brother, will take up the defence portfolio, Kyodo news agency said.

+Toshihiro Nikai, who was instrumental in helping Suga cement the support of LDP members and was re-appointed as the party’s secretary-general, told a news conference that the top priority is dealing with the coronavirus, a view echoed by party policy chief Hakubun Shimomura.

 Suga may name Health Minister Katsunobu Kato, who has become well known to the public as the face of Japan’s efforts to tackle the coronavirus, as chief cabinet secretary, Nippon TV said.
 Kato is close to Suga, under whom he served as deputy chief cabinet secretary.